How Can I Become Wise?

 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”

-For most of my life, I lacked wisdom.
-Even though I thought I was wise, I wasn’t—and this was because I was living by my flesh and old, stinking thinking.
-Sure, I had special gifts and talents, I was good at managing money, rather big or little; and I was self-motivated, but I bragged on the wrong things all the time.
+For most of my life I lacked wisdom–exuding it, that is.
+Even though I thought I was living wisely, I wasn’t.
+This was because I was living according to the flesh and old, stinking thinking.
+Sure, I had special gifts and talents; I was extremely self-motivated and driven–I still am–but I bragged on the wrong things all the time.
 My focus was way off–way off of my true identity in Christ.

 “Look at what all I’ve done!”